stairjoke/wenzels.blog/content/privacy/default.en.md

 ### Information about the responsible party (referred to as the &ldquo;controller&rdquo; in the GDPR)
 The data processing controller on this website is:

-W. Massag
+Wenzel Massag
-Selmnau 19
+Imhofstraße 17
-88142 Wasserburg
+73525 Schwäbisch Gmünd
-Deutschland
+Germany

 Phone: +49 174 894 0 954
-E-mail: admin@beachball.tech
+E-mail: wenzel@wenzels.blog

 The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g., names, e-mail addresses, etc.).